-Heat Pump Cylinders without buffer tanks Up to 300L
+Heat Pump Cylinders Up to 300L

-Ec-eau Cylinder Range
+EC-Eau Cylinder Range

 Installation and User Instructions

 Important - This manual must be left with the user after Installation!

 Dimplex is a licensed member of the Benchmark Scheme which aims to improve the standards of installation and commissioning of domestic heating and hot water systems in the UK and to encourage regular servicing to optimise safety, efficiency and performance.